foss-for-synopsys-dwc-arc-processors/documentation/docs/toolchain/arc-classic/libs/iot/index.md

 The embARC Open Software Platform (OSP) is an open source software distribution for embedded applications on ARC® Processors.
-The embARC OSP distribution is managed by Synopsys for the community and all contributions are welcomed (requires CLA).
+The embARC OSP distribution is managed by MIPS for the community and all contributions are welcomed (requires CLA).

 Refer [the corresponding page](embarc-osp.md) for details.